Rakeela/dragora-notes/metr101.md

 Discussion #9 - Weather in Media and History - Due Mar 7
 Discussion #10 -  ??? - Due ???
 Discussion #11 - Climate Change - Due Mar 14

+This course gives weekly objective targets.
+Those could be good notes to transcribe, themselves.
+**Differentiate** between weather and climate **Explain** the role of gases and pollutants in Earth's atmosphere **Discuss** the atmospheric greenhouse effect and assess its impact on climate **Illustrate** how Earth's seasons are affected by the Earth's proximity to the Sun, the Earth's tilt, and the number of daylight hours

 Back to [[college-notes]]